 01. Denon DJ MC7000 Introduction

-02. MC7000 – Cue Section Loops
+02. Cue Section Loops

 If you press the cue button a second time you enter into Cue Loops.
 What this means is that when you press one of your cue points the song will loop at that location.
-In this video I show how to perform using the Cue loops and show how to increase or decrease the size of the loops.
+In this video I show how to perform using the Cue Loops and how to increase or decrease the size of the loops.

-04. MC7000 Jump track.
+04. Jump Track